Beware of These 7 Signs of Identity Theft

 In some cases, you may not see the signs of identity theft until you try to apply for a new credit card or loan in your name.
 You may be expecting to get the stamp of approval but instead, your application is denied and the explanation seems totally out of left field.

-For example, if you’re told that you were denied because of multiple derogatory items on your credit report when your credit has always been clean, that could suggest that someone has been using your information without your knowledge.
+For example, if you’re told that you were denied because of multiple derogatory items on your credit report when your bills have always been paid on time, that could suggest that someone has been using your information without your knowledge.

 5. There’s new information on your credit report that you don’t recognize